Project ideas from Hacker News discussions.

 “Finally, a step‑by‑step guide for even the skeptics to try to see what spot the LLM tools have in their workflows, without hype or magic.” – alterom

-“Treating chat as where I shape the plan and the agent as something that does narrow, reviewable diffs against that plan.” – EastLondonCoder
+“Treat the agent as something that does narrow, reviewable diffs against a plan.” – EastLondonCoder

 🚀 Project Ideas